Easter: The Resurrected Body of Christ

 In order to salvage a European cohesion, northern political leaders have proposed policies that include reducing the welfare state in order to replace it with a warfare state.
 These goals will only add a tax burden on a population and inevitably increase a resentment against their political leaders.

-I will conclude with an exception to the rule example.
+I will conclude with an exception to the rule.
 Argentina is located at the very bottom of South America.
-It nonetheless considers itself superior to most of the countries located to the north.
+It nonetheless considers itself superior to most of the Spanish speaking countries located to the north.

 The Corporate State: The Emergence of a Quasi-Religion